RyanKennon/Okta-Tenant-Setup/README.md

 ## Prerequisites

 This lab is part of the [Okta IAM Lab Series](https://github.com/RyanKennon/Okta-Lab-Series/tree/main).
 This is the first lab in the series.
-The following are required before starting:
+The following are required before starting the series:

 - **Okta Trial Org** — Sign up for a free Okta trial org at [developer.okta.com](https://developer.okta.com)